8-bitStudio/3d-jelly/README.md

 Install `3dJelly.cia` on a modded Nintendo 3DS, or use it with an emulator that supports CIA installation.

-3dJelly works best on the 'New Nintendo 3ds' but works on the originl Nintendo 3ds.
+3dJelly works best on the 'New Nintendo 3ds' but works on the original Nintendo 3ds.

 ## Current Status